iszlai/iszlai.github.io/HUGO/iszlai/content/post/when-to-use-kv-store.md

 In the beginning because of a lack of standardization and requiring different mindset for designing the data storage it was only a niche for a few limited use cases.
-And the came the [Dynamo Paper] (http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) and bunch of implementation each competing for the title of the best key-value data store for some use case.
+And the came the [Dynamo Paper] (http://www.allthingsdistributed.com/files/amazon-dynamo-sosp2007.pdf) and bunch of implementations each competing for the title of the best key-value data store for some use case.

 ## Ok but "When to use a Key-Value store ?"
 What can it do for me ?